 San Francisco parks offer you the chance to stretch out and enjoy the greenery.
-Throughout SF, you will find both large and small green spaces.
+Throughout SF, you will find both large and small green spaces, some with great views, some with trails, others with a variety of sports and play facilities.

-Some of our most loved include Golden Gate Park, Alamo Square, and the Presidio.
-Read on to learn more about my 10 favorites.
+Among the most loved parks are Golden Gate Park, Alamo Square, and the Presidio.
+Read on to learn more about my 20 favorites.

 Disclaimer: I receive a small commission from some of the links on this page.